Environmental and Safety

-We are similarly dedicated to the safety of our storage tank facilities.
-For our storage tanks, we rigorously comply with American Petroleum Institute (API) internal and external inspection standards, such as API 653 Tank Inspection, Repair, Alteration and Reconstruction, as well as an integrity management program that includes daily audio, visual, and olfactory inspections.
+We inspect over 99% of our pipeline miles with high-tech, in line inspection tools, with only 1% requiring other techniques.
+We are also dedicated to the safety of our storage tank facilities.
+For our storage tanks, we comply with American Petroleum Institute (API) internal and external inspection standards, such as API 653 Tank Inspection, Repair, Alteration and Reconstruction, and we maintain an integrity management program that includes daily audio, visual and olfactory inspections.

-In 2020, NuStar...
+In 2021, NuStar...

 Call Before You Dig